Aeoliphile/Artifact-Evaluation---On-the-convolution-efficiency/README.md

 - taskset-generation: placeholder for functions that generate evaluated tasksets

+UNIT TESTING

-UNIT TESTING SCRIPTS are presented within each module individualy, starting with prefix "test_...".
+Unit testing scripts are presented within each module individualy, starting with prefix "test_...".

 Note: If you want to see the documentation of the provided functions, right-click on it
       and then choose the option "Help on <<function name>>".